limaxp/Jgine/README.md

 PhysicObject object = entity.addSystem(Engine.PHYSIC_SYSTEM, new PhysicObject());
 </pre>

-- You can even add the same system multiple times! (e.g. multiple Colliders with CollisionSystem)
+- You can even add the same system multiple times! (e.g. multiple Colliders)
 - You can also pass location, rotation and scale to the constructor.

 <h2>Prefabs</h2>